 What is PHP?

-Most of the websites we host use PHP for scripting.
+Most of the websites we host use PHP for scripting, which means they require PHP hosting to properly execute and display their content.
 PHP is a programming language used to create dynamic contact on a web page, like show a list of data records from a database, retrieve advertising, or show a news feed or Twitter stream.
 A way to speed up all of that is to use PHP caching.